-What’s more, the company has employed an anode-less battery cell design.
-It eliminates anode manufacturing costs and brings QuantumScape’s all-in battery expenses to 17% lower than that of traditional lithium-ion batteries.
+What’s more, it has employed an anode-less battery cell design.
+That eliminates anode manufacturing costs and brings QuantumScape’s all-in battery expenses to 17% lower than that of traditional lithium-ion batteries.

 This is more than just “talk.”
 QuantumScape is backing it up with real-world data.

 In December 2020, the company released performance data for its forever battery technology.
 And it broadly underscored that these batteries are a complete game-changer.